 The Tote was subject to one of the highest profile takeovers in the history of betting in 2011, when Betfred won the rights to acquire the brand.
 As part of the deal the company were given a 7-year license to operate exclusively as a pool betting platform from within all of the racecourses in the UK.

-Betfred cite that the increase in levies on pool betting has forced the increase in deductions, and also that the Tote already loses the company £2million per year.
-The new levy increase would see this loss rise up to £3.5million.
+Betfred cited the increase in levies on pool betting for forcing the increase in deductions, and also that the Tote was already losing the company £2million per year.
+The new levy increase would see losses rise up to £3.5million.

-Ascot have already announced that they will be setting up their own pool betting (AscotBet), but this will be run in conjunction with the Tote.
-Over 50 racecourses have already signed up to say they want to go with the new project, including the likes of Goodwood, Newbury and York.
+Ascot had already announced that they would be setting up their own Bet with Ascot pool, but this would be run in conjunction with the Tote.
+Over 50 racecourses signed up to say they wanted to go with the new project, including the likes of Goodwood, Newbury and York.

 Could Pari-Mutuel Betting Save the UK Racing Scene?

 There would be little argument to the claim that British horse racing has been struggling over the years.
-The money that comes into the industry is a fraction of what it could (should?) be.
+The money that comes into the industry is a fraction of what it could or should be.

-Here are some key facts that you need to bear in mind:
+Here are a couple of key facts that you need to bear in mind:

 - In Britain, the average turnover per race is £1.9million, ranked 3rd highest in the world.